-Therefore, we introduce a new measure that can reflect the periodicity of a dataset.
-The measure is defined as follows: First, we compute the number of segments required to cover the dataset for a given error threshold.
+Therefore, we define a \textit{non-linearity ratio} to show the periodicity of a dataset.
+To compute this ratio, we first calculate the number of segments required to cover the dataset for a given error threshold.
 We then normalize this result by the number of segments required for a dataset of the same size with periodicity equal to the error (which is the worst case, or the most ``non-linear'' in that scale).
-We refer to this metric as the \textit{non-linearity ratio}.

-To show that all these datasets contain a distinct periodicity pattern, we report the non-linearity ratio of each of dataset as shown in \autoref{fig:linearity}.
-The IoT dataset has a very significant bump, signifying that there is very strong periodicity the scale of $10^4$, likely due to patterns that following human behavior (e.g., day/night hours).
-Weblogs, on the other hand, has multiple bumps which are likely correlated to different periodic patterns (e.g., more requests during the school year).
-The Maps dataset, unlike the other two, is very linear at small scales (but has stronger periodicity at scales larger than presented).
+To show that all datasets contain a distinct periodicity pattern, Figure~\ref{fig:linearity} plots the non-linearity ratio of each of dataset.
+The IoT dataset has a very significant bump, signifying that there is very strong periodicity the scale of $10^4$, likely due to patterns that follow human behavior (e.g., day/night hours).
+Weblogs has multiple bumps which are likely correlated to different periodic patterns (e.g., daily, weekly, and yearly patterns).
+The Maps dataset, unlike the others, is linear at small scales (but has stronger periodicity at larger scales).